Milestone chart: Definition, steps, and a template

 You can identify whether or not something qualifies as a milestone by considering the following questions:

-• Does this task impact your deadline?
+• Does this task affect your deadline?

 • Is this a significant point in your project that indicates progress?